lvsweat/llm-assistant/README.md

 - Likely more to come.

-After installing and starting Ollama, as well as running Qwen2.5, refer to the following step-by-step guide to install and run llm-assistant.
+After installing and starting Ollama and Mosquitto, as well as running Qwen2.5, refer to the following step-by-step guide to install and run llm-assistant.

 ### Step-By-Step